chocolatey/choco-wiki/HelpersStartChocolateyProcessAsAdmin.md

 `Start-ChocolateyProcessAsAdmin $statements $exeToRun`

 ## Description
 Runs a process as an administrator.
-If $exeToRun is not specified, it is run with powershell.
+If $exeToRun is not specified, it is run with PowerShell.

 ## Parameters
 ### $statements (important)